webbgroup/certified-aws-solutions-architect-associate/2-deep-dive/amazon-mq.md

 - Amazon MQ is basically managed Apache ActiveMQ
 - Amazon MQ does not scale as much as SQS/SNS
 - It runs on a dedicated machine, can urn in HA with failover
-- It has both queue anf topic features
+- It has both queue and topic features